xataio/pgzx/README.md

 $ nix develop
 ```

-If you want to use the docker instead, run:
+If you want to use docker instead, run:

 ```
 $ ./dev/docker/run.sh